 Be Careful What You Wish For: He interrupted the Takeover 2 pre-show panel, demanding a match.
 Regal took this surprisingly well, granted the match without delay and gave Parker one condition: he wouldn't know who the match was against beforehand.
-Parker didn't care... unfortunately, he should have been a tad more suspicious, because as it turned out, Regal was feeling pretty damn vindictive: the match was against Baron Corbin, who squashed Parker like an ant.
+Parker didn't care, but unfortunately for him, he should have been a tad more suspicious, because as it turned out, Regal was feeling quite vindictive: the match was against Baron Corbin, who squashed Parker like an ant.

 Berserk Button: It turns out he really didn't appreciate having his hair cut by Tyler Breeze, as in their next meeting he was out for blood.